-Crude cruciferous vegetables or leafy green vegetables are goitrogens, that is, they inhibit the production of thyroid hormones.
-This is exactly what you need, since your thyroid is overproducing the thyroid hormones.
+Crude cruciferous vegetables or leafy green vegetables are goitrogens; they inhibit the production of thyroid hormones.
+This is precisely what you need since your thyroid overproduces thyroid hormones.

-Consume broccoli, spinach, kale, Chinese cabbage, cabbage, lettuce, Chinese cabbage, carrot, cauliflower, radish, arugula spinach, Brussels sprouts, pepper, tomato, apple, berries, kiwi, orange, lemon, grapefruit, etc. .
+Consume broccoli, spinach, kale, Chinese cabbage, cabbage, lettuce, carrot, cauliflower, radish, arugula spinach, Brussels sprouts, pepper, tomato, apple, berries, kiwi, orange, lemon, grapefruit, etc.

 Millet and brown rice:

-Millet and brown rice also have a high goitrogen activity.
-They are a great source of dietary fiber, vitamins and minerals.
-You can consume ½ – 1 cup of brown rice or millet per day to suppress the overproduction of thyroid hormone.
+Millet and brown rice also has a high goitrogen activity.
+They are a great source of dietary fiber, vitamins, and minerals.
+You can consume ½ – 1 cup of brown rice or millet daily to suppress the overproduction of thyroid hormone.

 Hyperthyroidism leads to an increase in appetite and rapid weight loss.
 Since proteins take much longer to digest, they will keep you full for longer.

-When it comes to inhibiting the overproduction of thyroid hormones, you should consume green tea.
-Scientists have found antithyroid activity in green tea due to the presence of fluoride.
-You can consume up to 2 cups of green tea per day.
+When inhibiting the overproduction of thyroid hormones, you should consume green tea.
+Scientists have found antithyroid activity in green tea due to fluoride.
+You can drink up to 2 cups of green tea per day.

-Basil, oregano and rosemary are anti-inflammatory in nature and can help relieve the problem of hyperthyroidism.
+Basil, oregano, and rosemary are anti-inflammatory and can help relieve the problem of hyperthyroidism.

-The first is to minimize or eliminate refined foods completely from your diet.
-The reason for this is because refined foods cause an increase in blood sugar levels, which over a period of months and years will put a lot of stress on the adrenal glands and the pancreas.
+The first is to minimize or eliminate refined foods from your diet.
+This is because fine foods cause an increase in blood sugar levels, putting a lot of stress on the adrenal glands and the pancreas over months and years.

-While it would be ideal to stop eating refined foods altogether, at least try to minimize the amount you consume.
+While it would be ideal to stop eating refined foods altogether, try to minimize the amount you consume.

-The second rule involves having breakfast, because although it is not necessary to eat a large breakfast every morning, most people with thyroid and autoimmune thyroid diseases should eat something within the first hour after waking up.
+The second rule involves having breakfast.
+Although eating a large breakfast every morning is unnecessary, most people with thyroid and autoimmune thyroid diseases should eat something within the first hour after waking up.

-This will once again help keep your blood sugar levels stable, and give you the energy you need to start the day.
+This will help keep your blood sugar levels stable and give you the energy to start the day.

-You should make sure to incorporate some type of healthy protein and avoid a breakfast with a high carbohydrate content (so there are no sugary cereals, pancakes, etc.).
+You should incorporate some healthy protein and avoid breakfast with a high carbohydrate content (so there are no sugary cereals, pancakes, etc.).

-The third and last rule is that you should eat regularly, since when eating breakfast you should try not to spend more than a couple of hours between meals.
+The third and last rule is to eat regularly since you should try not to spend more than a couple of hours between meals when eating breakfast.
 Again, this will help keep your blood sugar levels stable.

-Breakfast: shake consisting of a cup of mixed berries (organic blueberries, raspberries and blackberries), two cups of purified water, some high quality protein powder, a little flax seed oil, a cup filled with vegetables of green leaf, and every now and then I will add a raw and organic egg.
+Breakfast: shake consisting of a cup of mixed berries (organic blueberries, raspberries, and blackberries), two cups of purified water, some high-quality protein powder, a little flaxseed oil, a cup filled with vegetables of green leaf, and now and then I will add a raw and organic egg.